BahamaDev/Handymans-Helper/README.md

 ## Ho To:

-To Create a new entry/ticket enter the necessary information into the related fields and hit submit.
+To create a new ticket, enter the necessary information into the related fields and hit submit.
 Some fields are required before submission is possible.
 Each new entry is automatically given a unique ID number for referencing and tracking.

 You can edit/ or update a ticket by pressing the Edit button.